 Using the Online Labour Index

 The visualization above lets you explore the OLI.
 It shows how the utilization of online labour varies over time and across countries and occupations.
-The index is normalized so that 100 index points on the y-axis represents the daily average number of projects in May 2016.
+The index is normalized so that 100 index points on the y-axis represents the daily average number of new projects in May 2016.
 For instance, you can see that by September 2016, the utilization of online labour had increased by around nine index points (ie. 9%) from May.
 Read more about the insights that can be derived from the OLI here and here.
 View the visualization in a separate window here.

 How the Online Labour Index is constructed

-The OLI is constructed by tracking all the projects/tasks posted on the five largest English-language online labour platforms, representing at least 60% of the market by traffic.
+The OLI is constructed by tracking all the projects/tasks posted on the six largest English-language online labour platforms, representing at least 60% of the market by traffic.
 The projects are then classified by occupation and employer country.
 The results are published as an automatically updated open data set here.
 Read more about the methodology here.

 Citing the Online Labour Index